House of Flying Daggers

-House of Flying Daggers (十面埋伏 (Shímiàn máifú, Ambush from ten sides)) is a 2004 wuxia martial arts film from China, directed by Zhang Yimou and starring Takeshi Kaneshiro, Andy Lau, and Zhang Ziyi.
+House of Flying Daggers is a 2004 wuxia film directed by Zhang Yimou, starring Takeshi Kaneshiro, Andy Lau, and Zhang Ziyi.
 It opened in limited release within the United States on 3 December 2004, in New York City and Los Angeles, and opened on additional screens throughout the country two weeks later.
-The film grossed $11,050,094 at the United States box office and went on to significantly overperform in home video market in the United States.
+The film grossed $11,050,094 at the United States box office and went on to significantly over-perform in the home video market in the United States.

 The film was chosen as China's entry for the Academy Award for Best Foreign Language Film for the year 2004, but was not nominated in that category.
 It did receive a nomination for Best Cinematography.

-Plot
+Synopsis

 In AD 859, as the Tang dynasty declines, several rebel groups emerged.
 The largest of them is the House of Flying Daggers in Fengtian, who battle the corrupt government.
 Its members steal from the rich and give to the poor, gaining the locals' support.
-Two police officers, Leo and Jin, are ordered to kill the group leader within ten days, an impossible task given no one even knows the leader's identity.
+Two police officers, Liu and Jin, are ordered to kill the group leader within ten days, an impossible task given no one even knows the leader's identity.

-They decided to infiltrate the House of Flying Daggers by interrogating Mei, a blind dancer suspected of being the previous leader's daughter, for more information.
-Jin patronise the brothel where Mei works as a dancer and asked for her.
-He later pretended to be drunk and attempted to rape Mei while Leo arrests Jin for his actions and Mei for indecency.
-The madame of the brothel requests Leo to free Mei as she is a skilled dancer in her brothel.
-Leo agrees that he would do so, but only if Mei does well in the "Echo dance."
-When the dance ends, Mei tries to kill Leo to avenge her father's death.
-Leo defeats Mei and arrests her to extract information about rebel leaders.
+They decide to infiltrate the House of Flying Daggers by interrogating Mei, a blind dancer suspected of being the previous leader's daughter.
+Jin patronises the brothel where Mei works as a dancer and asks for her.
+He later pretends to be drunk and sexually assaults Mei, whereupon Liu appears and intervenes, arresting Jin for his actions and Mei for indecency.
+The madame of the brothel requests Liu to free Mei as she is a skilled dancer in her brothel.
+Liu agrees that he will do so, but only if Mei does well in the "Echo Game."
+When the game ends, Mei tries to kill Liu to avenge her father's death.
+Liu defeats Mei and arrests her to extract information about rebel leaders.
 Pretending to be a rebel sympathiser, Jin breaks Mei out of the jailhouse, gaining her trust.
-The two travel to the Flying Dagger headquarters, with Leo trailing behind with reinforcements.
+The two travel to the Flying Dagger headquarters, with Liu trailing behind with reinforcements.
 Slowly, Mei and Jin fall in love.

-To enhance the deception, Leo and his policemen pretend to ambush the pair which the pair escaped.
-However, the pair was ambushed by soldiers.
-At a secret meeting, Leo explains to Jin that the military general has gotten involved after he reported to him about Mei, and he wants Jin and Mei dead.
-Jin is shocked and Leo sympathises with him.
-Jin "quits" his mission of seducing Mei but follows her out of his own volition.
-After Jin saves Mei from the soldiers, Mei initiates intimacy with Jin but Jin refuses as he is disturbed by the recent events.
+To enhance the deception, Liu and his policemen pretend to ambush the pair.
+The two escape but they are subsequently ambushed by more imperial soldiers, who are unaware that Jin is on their side.
+At a secret meeting, Liu explains to Jin that the military general has got involved after he reported to him about Mei, and he wants Jin and Mei dead.
+Jin is shocked and Liu sympathises with him.
+Jin "quits" his mission of seducing Mei but follows her of his own volition.
+After Jin saves Mei from the soldiers, Mei initiates intimacy with Jin but Jin refuses, as he is disturbed by the recent events.